Lauren245/Employee-Tracker-CMS/README.md

 4. **Update Data**:
     - **Update an Employee Role**: Select this option to update an employee's role.
 You will be prompted to select the employee, their new department, and their new role.

+5. **Delete Data**:
+    - **Delete Employee**: Select this option to delete an employee.

-5. **Exit the Application**: Select this option to exit the application.
+6. **Exit the Application**: Select this option to exit the application.
 The database connection will be closed, and the application will terminate.

 ## Tests
 - There are no unit tests, but the application can be tested manually.